liquidinstruments/moku-examples/docs/reference/dfb/edl/start_logging.md

 ::: warning Caution
-It is recommended to track the progress of data logging session before relinquishing the ownership [logging_progress](logging_progress.md).
+To ensure a complete data logging session, it is recommended to track the progress using [logging_progress](logging_progress.md).
 :::

 <parameters/>